viciousviper/DokanCloudFS/README.md

 ## Local compilation

 - Compile the [CloudFS](https://github.com/viciousviper/CloudFS) solution<br/>**Note:** You'll need to retrieve your own cloud app authentication keys and apply them in the respective `Secrets.cs` files for the affected cloud services.
-- Copy all assemblies from the *Gateways* directory in the build output of *CloudFS.GatewayTests* to the *Library* directory of DokanCloudFS.
+- Copy all assemblies from the *Gateways* directory and the assembly *IgorSoft.CloudFS.Authentication.dll* in the build output of *CloudFS.GatewayTests* to the *Library* directory of DokanCloudFS.
 - Compile the DokanCloudFS solution.

 ## Usage

 - Configure the desired mount points in *DokanCloudFS.Mounter*'s configuration file *IgorSoft.DokanCloudFS.Mounter.exe.config*.<br/>See below for a sample configuration.
 - Ensure the presence of all required cloud service gateway assemblies and their dependencies - either from a downloaded *CloudFS* NuGet Package or a local compile - in the path specified by the *libPath* attribute in the *&lt;mount&gt;*-tag in the config file (defaults to the solution's *.\Library* directory).
 - Run *IgorSoft.DokanCloudFS.Mounter.exe* from the command line.
+Depending on your account configuration you *may* have to use an administrative command line.

 ### Sample configuration